jansen88/ufc-data/README.md

     - Check if trends change over time - does model perform better on more recent data, is including more historic data useful
 - Finalise feature selection, model selection
 - Evaluate model performance, particularly on historic betting odds to assess viability of betting strategy
+- Inference for future matches
-- Inference + visualisation layer on top
+- Visualisation layer on top

 ## Setup
 Dependency management - poetry or pip